telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 ### Section 8: Select the Preferred Icon Type

-Here you can decide whether to use [Font Icons]({%slug common-features-icons%}) in the project or the default SVG icons.
+Decide if you want to switch to using [Font Icons]({%slug common-features-icons%}) instead of the default SVG icons.

 ### Section 9: Select Target Framework